EwoutH/EPA1352-Adv-Simulation/EPA1352-G06-A1/README.md

 #### Mapping consistency

 In the road file there are several mapping quality issues.
 There are sufficient data points to trace a road through the map but the road is showing several deviation points.
 Figure 1 is showing the N1 of Bangladesh where several data points are showing inconsistent behavior.
 These are shown by the blue line in the figure.
 This kind of behavior is recognized for N, R, and Z roads.
-For Z roads this leads to complitly horizontal or vertical road shapes.
+For Z roads this leads to completely horizontal or vertical road shapes.

 Another mapping inconsistency is occurring in the bridges file: when visualized, there are several bridges included in the file that are localized outside of Bangladesh or in the sea.
 The bridges that are in the sea will be deleted.
-For the bridges outside Bangladesh the coordinates are swiched, it is unclear if this is also the case for the second and the minute coordinates.
+For the bridges outside Bangladesh the coordinates are switched, it is unclear if this is also the case for the second and the minute coordinates.

 ![](images/roads-longitude-median.png)